kashmir96/osoappliance/content/posts/appliance-industry-news.md

 ---

 title: Appliance Industry News
 description: "The appliance industry is always evolving and changing with the times.
-With the introduction of new technology and improved materi...see more detail"
+With the introduction of new technology and improved materi...continue on"
 keywords: appliance
-publishDate: 44929
+publishDate: 1/3/2023
 tags: ["Appliance Guide"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/applianceguide/106.webp
+ image: /img/applianceguide/374.webp
- alt: 'someones appliance guide a recent addition '
+ alt: 'this persons appliance guide used completely'

 ---